Cross-Affiliation Collaboration and Power Laws for Research Output of Institutions: Evidence from Top Journals in Financial Economics

 Date Written: February 1, 2021

 Cross-affiliation emerges as a new and fast-developing means to promote collaboration in financial research.
 We find that the average number of affiliations reported per author in the top-three finance journals increases steadily from 1.1 to 1.3 from 1995 to 2016.
 Scale-free power laws characterize the resulting highly-skewed distributions of top finance journal publications of worldwide institutions.
-We propose an explanation of the scale-in-variance, based on a network model featuring nonlinear growth and linear preferential attachment.
-We show that preferential allocation of publications through success-breeds-success engenders disparity in institutions’ research output, while acceleration in the growth of collaboration reduces the dispersion.
+We propose an explanation of the scale-invariance, based on a network model featuring nonlinear growth and linear preferential attachment.
+The model indicates that success-breeds-success engenders 87% of total publications and hence the dispersion in research output, while accelerated growth of collaboration reduces the heterogeneity.